TeamLab (art collective)

 TeamLab (stylized as teamLab) is an international artist collective created by an interdisciplinary group of artists formed in 2001 in Tokyo, Japan.
 The group consists of artists, programmers, engineers, CG animators, mathematicians and architects who refer to themselves as “ultra-technologists".
 TeamLab creates artworks using digital technology.
 Since 2014, TeamLab is represented by Pace Gallery.

 Visitors are immersed in the Light Sculpture at teamLab Borderless, Azabudai Hills, Minato City, Tokyo, Japan (2024).

 History

-TeamLab was founded in 1998 by Toshiyuki Inoko and Shunsuke Aoki while they were studying at the Faculty of Engineering, University of Tokyo, along with three of their friends with engineering backgrounds.
-The group was officially incorporated when Inoko graduated from the university in March 2001.
+TeamLab was founded in 1998 by Toshiyuki Inoko and Shunsuke Aoki while they were studying at the Faculty of Engineering, University of Tokyo.
+They did so in collaboration with three other friends with engineering backgrounds: Sakai Daisuke, Tamura Tetsuya, and Yoshimura Joe.
+The interdisciplinary group was officially incorporated when Inoko graduated from the university in March 2001.

 TeamLab initially made little profit, but began to grow its reach through the creation of websites and smartphone applications, as well as office and store designs for outside corporations.
 In 2011, artist Takashi Murakami invited the collective to make its debut at the Singapore Biennale.
+When they received some success he invited them a second time to his gallery Kaikai Kiki in Taipei later that year, which ended up being their first big break in the artworld.
+The exhibit was titled "We are The Future" and was featured around artists who focused on art-technology integrations.

 In 2014, the New York PACE Gallery began to help promote TeamLab’s work.
 TeamLab organized its own exhibition in Tokyo in 2015.
+Since then a variety of other museums have gotten involved with TeamLab in both positive and negative ways.
 In 2020, TeamLab has sued MODS (Museum of Dream Space) for allegedly imitating its artwork and violating its copyrights.
 They have been fighting a legal battle for two years.

-Exhibitions
+Exhibitions & Installations

+General Installations

+TeamLab has sold multiple permanent collections to Museums, Galleries, Airports, and even some public parks.
+Some of these locations include: